-It’s been eleven years since my cancer scare; eleven years since I finally stopped ignoring the lower back pain, horrific periods, bloating and took myself to the doctor.
+It’s been twelve years since my cancer scare; twelve years since I finally stopped ignoring the lower back pain, horrific periods, bloating and took myself to the doctor.

 What followed was the discovery of a grapefruit-sized mass on my left ovary and blood clots in both my lungs.